futminna-dev-circle/FDC-website/content/faq/index.md

 The partnership file is currently available [here](https://drive.google.com/file/d/1td_9Cr1b2JZvv0bCpOCJNDsEWgVgEp2Y/view?usp=sharing).

-## CFP: Call for Paper

-All the information in the [CFP Blog post](/blog/cfp/)

-## Ticketing
+## Registration

+### Where can I register?
+Find the registration form [here](bit.ly/fdc-reg).
+Upon completion of registration, you will be sent an email containing an invite to our official slack channel.

-### What are the conditions for refunding your ticket?
+### What are the conditions for registration?

-We allow a refund up to 15 days before the event excluding the processing fee of our ticketing partner.
+All we require is that you are a student, staff or alumni of Federal University of Technology, Minna

-### Is it necessary to bring an identity document or is there a minimum age to enter the event?
+### Is it necessary to know a programming langauge?

-Your ticket is enough, there is no minimum age.
+Give us your enthusiasm.
+The community is here to help you on your learning journey

 ### Can I update my registration information?

-Yes, you can change your order information on our ticketing partner's website.
+Yes, you can change your registration information on our google form but you will not be sent a new slack invite.

-### Is it a problem if the name on my ticket or registration does not match the name of the participant?

-Yes, please contact us if you have any specific questions.

-### I would like an invoice, how do I get it?
+### I would like to join multiple teams, how do i do so?

-Our association is now subject to VAT.
-It is therefore possible to obtain an invoice from our ticketing partner.
+All is contained in the registration form.